People

 Sarah Saffian

 Sarah Saffian (MFA, Columbia) is the author of Ithaka, her memoir of being an adoptee who was found by her birth family.
-Formerly a journalism professor at NYU and the New School, and a memoir teacher at Sarah Lawrence, Sarah has written for publications including The New York Times, Smithsonian, and Yoga Journal, and has been a writer-in-residence at the Atlantic Center for the Arts and the Millay Colony.
-As a psychotherapist (LCSW-R, NYU), Sarah counsels individuals and groups, and blends her areas of interest and expertise in Therapeutic Writing, using memoir prompts to encourage reflection, processing, and discovery.
-This is Sarah’s thirteenth summer at the Festival.
-Please visit: http://www.saffian.com
+Formerly a journalism professor at NYU and the New School and a memoir teacher at Sarah Lawrence, Sarah has written for publications including The New York Times, Smithsonian, and Yoga Journal, and has been a writer-in-residence at the Atlantic Center for the Arts and the Millay Colony.
+As a psychotherapist (LCSW-R, NYU), Sarah counsels individuals and groups, and blends her areas of interest and expertise in Therapeutic Writing, using memoir prompts to encourage deeper reflection, processing, and discovery.
+This is Sarah’s fourteenth summer at the Festival.
+Please come visit: saffian.com.

 Zach Savich